CUYAHOGA FALLS -- A Winter Parkway apartment fire that displaced about 120 people April 13 remains under investigation, officials say.

 The mayor noted firefighters had to break down "a lot of doors" to evacuate people during the blaze.

 "(The firefighters) did an amazing job," said Walters, adding fire officials "rescued a ton of pets."

 He said there is also "substantial damage to the hallway" near the building's entrance and described the smoke damage as "intense."

 At approximately 11:05 p.m. on April 13, the Cuyahoga Falls Fire Department responded to a report of heavy black smoke in the first floor hallway of one of the buildings at Studio City, 2299 Winter Parkway, according to a fire department report.

 Initial crews arriving found heavy black smoke throughout the first floor extending up into the upper floors, the release said.
 Several residents were already outside when crews arrived, according to the fire department report.
 Firefighters found a "working fire" inside one of the ground-floor units that had spread into the hallway; the blaze was extinguished, the report said.

 While firefighters battled the blazed, several residents were assisted out of the building via the stairwell as well as ground ladders.

 Four people were treated and transported to area hospitals, including one firefighter.
 The firefighter was treated and released from the hospital, according to the fire department.
-Information was not available at press time on the condition of the three people.
+No information was available on the other three individuals transported.
 Several other people were treated and evaluated at the scene and released.

 Several departments responded to assist Cuyahoga Falls with the incident including Akron, Stow, Tallmadge, Munroe Falls, Fairlawn, Hudson, Twinsburg and Richfield.